GrafeasGroup/blossom/README.md

 <a href='https://coveralls.io/github/GrafeasGroup/blossom?branch=master'><img src='https://coveralls.io/repos/github/GrafeasGroup/blossom/badge.svg?branch=master&amp;t=X9mgMK' alt='Coverage Status' /></a>
 </p>

 The website.
 The app.
 The everything.
-MUST REMAIN PRIVATE.

 A Django app that, right now, is our website, payment portal for donations, engineering blog, and API.